chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

 curl -sLH "Accept: application/x-bibtex" {{some-doi-url}}
 ```

-### 3. Linking PDFs, Reference Entries, and Citations
+### 3. linking PDFs, reference entries, and citations
 The *simple* solution for this is to simply use `author & year` manually.
 The
 *proper* solution to avoid complications (e.g. multiple publications by the same
 author in the same year), is to either use some sort of hyperlink, or to use a
 unique identifier like the citekey.

 - MDnotes+Zotfile use the Zotero [URI